rnelson/rnelson.github.io/_posts/2014-12-08-continuous-aspnet-deployment-to-azure-vms.md

 In theory, every Web Deploy tutorial I found should have worked, but they never did.

-Finally, I was able to sort it out.

 ## Solution

 My suggested setup for continuous deployments in our environment has two bits,